Code-Institute-Submissions/shake-n-stir/README.md

 ## UX

-The practice of making a cocktail is a creative process, which is often mysterious, and full of trial and error.
-I created this website, to help develop an online community where people can create and share their favorite cocktail recipes.
-I always believed that because taste is truly subjective, many people have different preferences when it comes to a 'perfect' cocktail.
-As a result, I wanted to create a space for all cocktails, free of arbitrary ratings, and conventional recipes.
+The practice of making a cocktail is a creative process, mysterious, and full of trial and error.
+I created this website to help develop an online community where people can create and share their favorite cocktail recipes.
+I always believed that taste is subjective, and many people have different preferences when it comes to a 'perfect' cocktail.
+As a result, I wanted to create a space for all cocktails, free of arbitrary ratings and conventional recipes.

 ## Strategy

 The goal of this website is to support and encourage the cocktail-making community.
-The website was built to enable users to create their cocktails.
+The website was built to provide a platform for users to share cocktail recipes.
 The secondary goal of this website is to promote Stir n Shake's social media following and to provide a place where people can discover cocktails they never knew about before.
 This allows for a sense of community, and continuous growth for the website.

 ### Business Goals: